PhoenixTales/phoenix-docs/vision/gothic-defined.md

 "I've been speculating that this is why humans have these legends.
 About orc-like creatures."
 (Avallach) As a matter of fact, there was interbreeding between Neanderthals and early modern humans (compare that to the Half-Orc idea of the early vision of Gothic) and violent conflicts with our species is very likely to have been one of the reasons for their extinction.

-Compare the painting below by Frank Frazetta (which works were a major inspiration for the artdirection of Gothic) with [this image](/_img/vision/orc-comparison.jpeg) and the design of the orcs in Gothic.
+Compare the painting below by Frank Frazetta (whose works were a major inspiration for the artdirection of Gothic) with [this image](/_img/vision/orc-comparison.jpeg) and the design of the orcs in Gothic.

 ![frank-frazetta.jpg](/Appendix/Inspirations/3rd-party_copyrighted/frank-frazetta.jpg)

 In Gothic they just continued to coexist.
-The Orcs may have developed differently (in an evolutionary perspective) and their culture declined, as they started to live deep under the earth for thousands of years because of the racism of the humans and the wars on the surface that has driven them underground, as the early lore informs us.
+The Orcs developed differently (in an evolutionary perspective) and their culture declined as they started to live deep under the earth for thousands of years because of the racism of the humans and the wars on the surface that has driven them underground, as the early lore informs us.

 <p class="subtext">I have to credit both Avallach and Dmitriy aka <em>Phantom95</em> for the section above - they both speculated - independent from each other about how the orcs in Gothic may be compared to a co-existing human subspecies.</p>